Radio Days, 1987

 Before finding fame, she hangs around outside famed showbiz restaurant Sardi's, 234 West 44th Street at Broadway (seen also in Martin Scorsese’s mordant King of Comedy and black comedy No Way To Treat a Lady.

-Among the bars where people gather to follow the tragedy of the little girl trapped down a well is the Nam Wah Tea Parlor, 13 Doyers Street at Pell Street, NY's oldest dim sum parlor, situated on an oddly angled street in Chinatown, featured also in King of New York.
+Among the bars where people gather to follow the tragedy of the little girl trapped down a well is the Nom Wah Tea Parlor, 13 Doyers Street in Chinatown, NY's oldest dim sum parlor, situated on an oddly angled street in Chinatown, featured also in King of New York, and it’s where Peter Parker goes to meet Gwen Stacy in The Amazing Spider-Man 2.

 The 'Malt shop counter', where the girls swoon to the radio crooner, was Brummer’s Confectionery, which used to stand at 731 Grand Street, in Jersey City, New Jersey.
 Brummer’s is still in business, but the old Grand Street store has gone.